Francesco Bidognetti: Wife turns informant

-LIfe Imprisonment
+Life imprisonment

 In October 2003, Bidognetti and his son Aniello were indicted for the murder of doctor Gennaro Falco in the town of Parete.
 Two weeks later, Casalesi clan members Sebastiano Caterino and Umberto De Falco were murdered.
 Finally in June 2008, Bidognetti, Schiavone and 14 other Casalesi bosses were sentenced to life imprisonment in the Spartacus maxi-trial.
 Michele Zagaria and Antonio Iovine, two other Casalesi bosses, got the same sentence and were arrested on 7 December 2011 and 17 November 2010 respectively.

 The 10-year legal trial, named as such in recognition of the need to fight a revolution in the Casalesi's territory, charged 36 members of the clan with a string of murders and other crimes.
 All were found guilty and 16 sentenced to life imprisonment.
 More than 500 witnesses testified in the trial which saw the heaviest penalties ever for organised crime with a total of 700 years of imprisonment.
 Over the course of the initial trial and the appeal, five people involved in the case were murdered, including an interpreter.
 A judge and two journalists were threatened with death.